xup6fup/MxNetR-YOLO/README.md

 Model performance
 ---

-Finally, we get a two models [yolo_v3 (1) & yolo_v3 (2)], snd their MAP50 in testing set are 9.81% and 15.20%.
+Finally, we get a model, snd the MAP50 in testing set is 20.29%.
 The reason of this MAP is considered as the serious overfitting, so you can add training samples.
 Following image is the selected predicting results by our model:

 <p align="center">
   <img src="Pred_example.jpeg">